 - The Box product/platform meets the obligations required by HIPAA, HITECH, and the final HIPAA Omnibus ruling.

-- Box signs BAA addendums to with its customers who have an Enterprise or Elite account and want to be HIPAA compliant.
+- Box signs BAA addendums to with its customers who have an Enterprise or Enterprise Plus account and want to be HIPAA compliant.
 A signed BAA should be in place between Box and the customer prior to storing any Protected Health Information (PHI) on Box.

 - Customers are responsible for configuring Box in a HIPAA compliant manner and for enforcing policies in their organizations to meet HIPAA compliance.